In this section

 Atrioventricular canal (AVC, or AV canal) is a combination of congenital (present at birth) heart defects that together create a large defect inside the heart.
 As the fetus is growing, something occurs to affect the heart’s development during the first eight weeks of pregnancy and some areas of the heart do not form properly.
 The result is several related abnormalities of the heart’s structures that most often require surgical treatment.

-Experts in treating atrioventricular canal
+Experts in atrioventricular canal defect treatment

-The development of AV canal is rare and often linked to chromosome abnormalities such as those associated with Down’s syndrome.
+The development of AV canal defect (AVC) is rare and often linked to chromosome abnormalities such as those associated with Down’s syndrome.
 The surgery required to correct the condition usually occurs before a child is 6 months old.
 Left untreated, AVC can lead to lung disease and serious infections in the heart (bacterial endocarditis).
-Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with atrioventricular canal and offer excellent surgical outcomes.
+Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with atrioventricular canal defects and offer excellent surgical outcomes.
 Additionally, they partner in care with other experts your child may need, such as those leading the Genetics Program at Children's Hospital of Wisconsin.

 The Herma Heart Institute consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
 Learn more about our heart surgery outcomes.

-About atrioventricular canal
+About atrioventricular canal defect

-Atrioventricular canal is a heart problem that involves several abnormalities of structures inside the heart, including the following:
+Atrioventricular canal defect is a heart problem that involves several abnormalities of structures inside the heart, including the following:

 - Atrial septal defect - an opening in the atrial septum, or dividing wall between the two upper chambers of the heart known as the right and left atria.